-Power words are like a “cheat code” for giving your writing an emotional punch.
-Sprinkle in a few, and you can instantly transform your writing from dull and boring to sizzling with personality.
+Power words are like a “cheat code” for boosting conversion rates.
+Sprinkle in a few, and you can transform dull, lifeless words into persuasive words that compel readers to take action.

 And the best part:

 In this post, you’ll learn how to use power words like a kung fu master.
 Specifically:

 - The definition of power words (and why they’re so powerful);

 - The 7 types of power words proven to increase conversions;

 - Examples of how bloggers, writers, and businesses are using power words to boost conversions;

 - 600+ powerful words you can use, bookmark, and reference (again and again).